 1. Figure Out Where The Rodents Are Coming From and Work Backwards

-• Cracks or holes in your foundation (it only takes a crack about the size of a penny for a mouse to squeeze inside)
+- Cracks or holes in your walls or foundation: It only takes a crack about the size of a penny for a mouse to squeeze inside.

-Try checking these areas and sealing up any potential entry points with things like caulk, metal mesh, or professional repairs.
+Once you’ve checked these areas, seal up any potential entry points with things like caulk, metal mesh, or professional repairs.

 2. Addressing Environmental Factors